1. What is “STS”?

 2. What is the STS minor at the University of Michigan?

-The minor in STS at the University of Michigan consists of one core course, one cognate course in natural science, computing, or engineering, and a focus track in “Technology and Society,” “Medicine and Society,” or “Science and Society.”
+The minor in STS at the University of Michigan consists of one core course and a focus track in “Technology and Society,” “Medicine and Society,” or “Science and Society.”
 The minor is designed to introduce you to the central theories and methods of STS and give you detailed knowledge of the field.

 U-M’s STS program is particularly strong on issues of global concern in science, technology, and medicine.
 Faculty involved with the program conduct research on topics ranging from global nuclear proliferation, epidemiology and HIV/AIDS, energy and climate change policy, architectural design, history of computing and the Internet, technology and colonialism, philosophy of science, history of intelligence testing, and health and reproduction in the global South.